Editor Note: This post was originally published on Sep 16 2018 and Updated on 15 July 2020 to give you more comprehensive information.

 1: Who lives at Kailash?

-The Tibetan, Hindus and Jains hiker from the world go over oh their holy mountain for revolving around it.
+The Tibetan, Hindus, Bon, and Jains hiker from the world goes over oh their for doing parikrama.

 Back to Top